Coronavirus (COVID-19): furlough guide

 Vaccination and health concerns

-As the vaccine rollout continues you may still find that a significant section of your workforce has not yet been vaccinated.
-Individuals may be worried about returning to work if they are not yet vaccinated or if they are working with staff who have not yet been vaccinated.
+The vaccine rollout in the UK continues to be very successful with many people receiving both doses.
+That said, individuals may be worried about returning to work if they are not yet vaccinated or if they are working with staff who have not been vaccinated.
 You also need to think about your company policy towards vaccination and be able to deal with any who are reluctant to be vaccinated, advised against being vaccinated, or opposed on principle.
 Read our guide on vaccination to find out more.

 Staff who have been furloughed because of shielding requirements may have particular issues due to the nature of their own condition.
 In many cases such staff will be classed as disabled and so you may need to think about ‘reasonable adjustments’.